CyberSec-labs/labs/src/labs/DownloadLab/question/README.md

 # Lab 1 - Download Lab
 This lab has three parts.
-You're also given the file Internet_Checksum.py.
-This file contains the method toInternetChecksum(s: string).
-It returns a string, which is the hash of the string.

 ## Question 1
 For question 1, locate the following files in the `Q1files` subdirectory: